A Word About our Drones

 Our hardy feral Survivor Stock is present in all of the queen lines we offer.
 Although we do consider “gentleness” in our selection process, our higher priority is for disease and mite resistance.
 While our wild bees may appear to be more defensive at times, most find them entirely manageable.
 When working with our bees, we recommend you follow these simple precautions:

 • At a minimum, use head net.
 It may be necessary to also use a bee suit, gloves, & smoke.
-(We work w / no gloves, in half suits using a fine mist spray of “liquid smoke” in water, with few drops of Pro Health or Honeybee Healthy added .)

 • Work your bees on sunny days when the field bees are out foraging whenever possible.